 Since every house has a different set of needs, you’ll have to figure out what areas need the most attention in your home and how often you should check on them.
 Create a list categorized by seasons (i.e. what to do in the summer and what is important right before the cold weather of winter months) and refer back to the list annually.
 The more often you perform home maintenance, the less likely you’ll run into bigger problems that could cost you a large chunk of change in the future.

 Thinking of selling?
-You can expect to increase your home’s resale value by taking good care of it.
+You can expect to increase your home’s resale value by taking good care of it and following these home maintenance tips.
 Contact Seattle Mortgage Planners to discuss the right steps when preparing to sell your home, and for any help in your next home buying adventure.